Lowell General Hospital in the Community

 For information about the flu, flu vaccine, and other ways that you and your family can stay healthy this flu season, please visit the Massachusetts Department of Health and the Centers for Disease Control and Prevention (CDC) websites or call the Massachusetts Department of Health's Immunization Program at 617-983-6800.
 Also, MASS 2-1-1 connects callers to information about critical health and human services available in their community, including local flu vaccination clinics.

-The Department of Public Health has information to help residents care for themselves and their families without having to visit their health care provider.
+The Department of Public Health offers a Guide for Parents and Frequently asked questions about the flu to help residents care for themselves and their families without having to visit their health care provider.

 Influenza viruses are always changing, so annual vaccination is recommended.
 Each year scientists try to match the viruses in the vaccine to those most likely to cause the flu that year.

 Some Quick Flu Myths and Answers:

 Myth: A flu shot can cause the flu

 Fact: Rare, more often coincidence

 Myth: I never get sick

 Fact: Anyone can get the flu, no special immunity